bimdata/javascript-api-client/docs/CollaborationApi.md

 Resume a visa of a document

-Resume a visa of a document after a pause  Required scopes: document:write
+Resume a visa of a document after a pause  Required scopes: document:read

 ### Example